 Etiological factors and triggers for seborrheic keratosis include:

 - The condition is frequently seen in middle aged people and older individuals.
-The risk for developing the skin condition increases with age.
-People of 50 years and above tend to develop seborrheic keratosis.

 - This condition very often runs in families, genetic has a role to play.